project-sunbird/sunbird-commons/pages/faqs/index.md

 + Taxonomy and metadata
 + Glossary

-If you have a question that is not answered here, please contact us @
+If you have a question that is not answered here, please send an email to http://www.sunbird.org/contact